 I must admit my original obsession with zombies came through film rather than books.
 As a teenager, my bedroom was the cold, little attic room at the top of the house (poor me!)
 I loved it with a passion.
 I could read in peace, listen to music, write crappy poems and best of all watch horror movies on the ancient old telly!

 One particular night, channel surfing and unable to sleep, I came across an odd, little black and white movie.
 “They’re coming to get you Barb-ara,” the creepy man in the graveyard called.
 Crazy flesh-eating awesomeness ensued.
 And that was it – I was hooked!

-Over the years I’ve never lost my passion for the horror genre, or zombies, but I’d never read a zombie novel until the mid noughties, when I stumbled across the fab Brain Keane novel, The Rising (which I know is not to everyone’s taste, but I love it, so there!)
+Over the years I’ve never lost my passion for the horror genre or zombies, but I’d never read a zombie novel until the mid-noughties when I stumbled across the fab Brain Keene novel, The Rising (which I know is not to everyone’s taste, but I love it, so there!)

 I’ve read a lot of zombie novels over the years since then.
 I’ve even taken the plunge and am writing one myself.
 I’ve found some corkers, and also frankly some not so great!
 So if you like, here’s my list of what I consider to be the best Zombie novels out there.
 Some of them are pretty well known, like World War Z – while others are a little more obscure.

-I’ve only included zombie books I’ve actually read, so let me know if there are any gems I might have missed.
+I’ve only included really good zombie books I’ve actually read, so let me know if there are any gems I might have missed.